raynedavidson/Scalable-Data/README.md

 # Data420
-Delivered python codes and images from Data420 - Scalable Data Science at University of Canterbury
+Delivered python codes, reports and images from Data420 - Scalable Data Science at University of Canterbury